Relief Society Foundations

 The worldwide female Relief Society of The Church of Jesus Christ of Latter-day Saints traces its roots to Nauvoo, where women sought to help build Zion and the temple.

-What began in Nauvoo as a way to serve those in need has become the worldwide sisterhood of the Church’s Relief Society.
-Two restored homes in Nauvoo help tell the stories of remarkable women who are part of that origin story, Sarah Granger Kimball and Lucy Mack Smith.
+The Relief Society, the Church’s organization for adult women, which began in Nauvoo as a way to serve those in need, has grown into a worldwide sisterhood with members living in more than 100 countries.
+Two restored homes in Nauvoo help tell the stories of remarkable women who are part of that origin story: Sarah Granger Kimball and Lucy Mack Smith.
 Sarah Granger Kimball’s interactions with Joseph Smith show us how a small group of Latter-day Saint women helped prepare the prophet to receive the will of the Lord and create an organization for the women of the Church.
 Joseph’s mother, Lucy Mack Smith, became an early and prominent member of the Female Relief Society of Nauvoo.
 Her influence on her son and the Restoration is immeasurable.
 She consistently supported her son’s prophetic mission throughout her life.

 Hiram and Sarah Granger Kimball Home